srivastavas08/Naukari-Daily-Resume-Update-Automation/README.md

        Run app.py
 - Choose to start the task ‘Daily‘ since we wish to run the Python script daily at 6am.
 Also specify the start date and time (6am for our example)
 - Select, Start a program, and then press Next
-- Use the Browse button to find the batch file (naukari.bat) that runs the Python script.
+- Use the Browse button to find the batch file that we created earlier(naukari.bat) that runs the Python script.
 In our case:

         C:\Users\srivastavas08\Desktop\naukari.bat